Mohsenmx/minimal_fastapi_web_service/README.md

-a minimal web service written in python using flask lib
+a minimal web service written in python using fastapi lib